The Big Game to Mega Millions

 Each matrix change has made the top prize harder to win.
 In the original Big Game format, jackpot odds were about 1 in 76 million.
 By 2005, they were 1 in 176 million.
 The 2017 change to 5/70 + 1/25 nearly doubled the difficulty again.
 Harder odds produce longer rollover sequences, which produce larger jackpots, which drive more ticket sales — a feedback loop that lottery commissions have deliberately engineered.

-The Megaplier option (available since 2010) multiplies non-jackpot prizes by 2x, 3x, 4x, or 5x for an extra $1 per play.
-It does not affect the jackpot.
+From 2010 to early 2025, an optional Megaplier add-on multiplied non-jackpot prizes for an extra $1 per play.
+Since the April 2025 change, a multiplier of 2x to 10x is instead built into every $5 ticket.
+Either way, it does not affect the jackpot.
 For the math behind prize tiers and odds, see our Odds Calculator guide.
 To estimate your actual take-home on a big win, try the Payout Calculator.